cooknl/hackathon-paper/README.md

 # Paper for SFTE 2022

+DISTRIBUTION STATEMENT A. Approved for public release: distribution unlimited.
+96TW-2022-0053

 - Use issues to track comments
 - \*.qmd is source (Quarto markdown)
 - \*.html is for preview only